rsulli55/DiceGame/README.md

 ### Planned Improvements (currently on hold)
 - Move to `asio` networking library, add a lobby system, and handle disconecting more gracefully
-- Add the ability to resize the game window making sure graphics are scaled appropriately
-- Possibly move to SDL2 for graphics
+- Move to SDL2 for graphics, add options for window resolutions/rescaling